 Here are some tips to ensure your trip is the safest it can be:

-- Take time to ensure that the activity you have chosen is the best one for you.
-All cave tours, nature walks and hikes can be strenuous, so be sure you understand what will be required of you before the acitivity starts.
+Take time to ensure that the activity you have chosen is the best one for you.
+All cavern tours, nature walks, and hikes can be strenuous, so be sure you understand what will be required of you before the acitivity starts.
 If you are unsure, ask a park ranger to explain the requirements.

-- Visitors under the age 16 must be accompanied by an adult 18 or over.
+Visitors under the age 16 must be accompanied by an adult, age 18 or over.

-- All cave tours require you wear shirts and shoes.
+All cave tours require that you wear shirts and shoes.

-- Smoking is not permitted in the cave, at the cave entrance, or inside any of the building facilities.
+Smoking is not permitted in the cave, at the cave entrance, or inside any of the facilities.

-- Do not approach or feed animals.
-All animals in the park are wild, and feeding them harms their well-being.
+Do not approach or feed animals.
+All animals in the park are wild and feeding them harms their health.
 All animals can be dangerous, even the most harmless looking deer, squirrel, or raccoon.
-Do not approach.

-- Be aware while driving.
-Numerous animals such as deer, sheep, javelina are often visible along the sides of the road.
-Make sure to use extra caution while driving as these animals may walk into the roadways.
+Be aware while driving.
+Numerous animals such as deer, sheep, and javelina are often visible along the sides of the road.
+Make sure to use extra caution while driving as these animals may walk into the roadway.

-- When hiking always tell others where you are going and approximate time you are returning.
+When hiking, always tell others where you are going and the approximate time you are returning.